-HTTPS or Hypertext transfer protocol secure, is the secure version of HTTP.
-HTTP is the primary protocol used on the web to send data between a web browser and a website.
+HTTPS, also known as Hypertext Transfer Protocol Secure, is a secure version of HTTP.
+HTTP is the primary method used on the internet to transmit data between a web browser and a website.

-Websites that use HTTPS use encryption to ensure secure data transfer.
-This is especially important when users send sensitive data.
-Like when logging into a bank account, health insurance provider, or email service.
+Websites that implement HTTPS utilize encryption to guarantee secure transmission of data.
+This is particularly crucial when users need to send sensitive information, such as when logging into a bank account, health insurance provider, or email service.

 While other browsers show the lock at the beginning of the address.
 There are others that will signal you by using a red or green address bar, or give you a warning.
 If you do not see this lock on your website, then you’ll want to fix this as soon as possible.